Looking for the best bakeries in Rome? Then you are in the right place!

 We have cherry-picked historic “forni” and “panifici” where to taste freshly baked breads, crunchy pizzas and other local specialties.

 For those with a sweet tooth, do not miss our tips for the best “pasticcerie” (pastry shops) in Rome.

 Roscioli is a true institution for big foodies in Rome.

-The historic bakery is located within walking distance of Campo de Fiori.
-Here you can find delicious breads and pizzas by-the-slice, along with other savoury -and sweet- treats.
+The historic bakery is located within walking distance of Campo de’ Fiori.
+Here you can find delicious breads and pizza by-the-slice, along with other treats and tidbits.

-Just a few meters away from Forno Roscioli you can step into Salumeria Roscioli, one of the best gourmet shops in Rome.
-Here you can indulge in some of the best Italian specialties, from tasty cheeses to cured meats, award-winning wines, olive oils, aged vinegars and much more.
+Just a few meters away from Forno Roscioli step into the Salumeria Roscioli, one of the best gourmet shops in Rome.
+Be ready to indulge in must-try Italian specialties, from tasty cheeses to cured meats, award-winning wines, olive oils, aged vinegars and much more.

 2. ANTICO FORNO CAMPO DE’ FIORI